elrikose/tutorials/k8s/cka/questions.md

 `--restart=Never` is required or the pod will just restart

-6. List pod logs named "frontend" and search for the pattern "started" and write it to a file "/opt/error-logs"
+6. List pod logs named `frontend` and search for the pattern `started` and write it to a file `/opt/error-logs`

 ```sh
 kubectl logs frontend | grep -i "started" > /opt/error-logs
 ```

-7. Create a pod that echo "hello world" and then exists.
+7. Create a pod that echo `hello world` and then exits.
 Have the pod deleted automatically when it's completed

 ```sh
 kubectl run busybox --image=busybox -it --rm --restart=Never -- /bin/sh -c 'echo hello world'